Abusive supervision: Workplace deviance

+Dark Triad

+In research, the presence of Machiavellianism, psychopathy, and narcissism was positively associated with subordinate perceptions of abusive supervision.

 Social undermining

 Social undermining can arise from abusive supervision, such as when a supervisor uses negative actions, and it leads to "flow downhill"; a supervisor is perceived as abusive.

 Research has shown that "abusive supervision is a subjective assessment made by subordinates regarding their supervisors" behavior towards them over a period of time.
 For example, abusive supervision includes a "boss demeaning, belittling, or invading privacy of the subordinate".

 Hostile attribution bias is an extra punitive mentality where individuals tend to project blame on others.
 Researchers wanted to see how hostile attribution bias can moderate the relationship between perceptions of psychological contract violation and subordinates' perceptions of abusive supervision.
 Undermining does arise with abusive supervision, which affects families and aggression; they believe that there is a stronger positive relationship between experiences of psychological contract violation and subordinates' reports of abuse.
 It suggests that when someone has a negative work environment, it will affect their emotional training ground where this would result in negative home encounters.
 The findings from this study show that abused subordinates' family members reported a higher incidence of undermining in their home.
 When this occurs, complications arise at both home and work.
 Workplace abuse may be spawning negative interpersonal relations in the home, which may contribute to a downward spiral of relationships in both spheres.

 When a subordinate is being abused, it can lead to negative affect towards their family, where the subordinate starts undermining their family members.
 The undermining can arise from displaced aggression, which is "redirection of a [person's] harm doing behavior from a primary to a secondary target" (Tedeschi & Norman, 1985, p.
 30).
-Family undermining arises from a negative work environment: when someone above you puts you down, one starts to think that one should be put down by one's family members.
+Family undermining arises from a negative work environment: when someone above a person puts them down, that person starts to think that one should be put down by one's family members.

-Machiavellianism

-In research, the presence of Machiavellianism was positively associated with subordinate perceptions of abusive supervision.

 Context and outcome correlates

 Abusive supervision has been investigated primarily in corporate and education contexts.

 In the corporate context, abusive supervision has been found to be negatively related to followers’ attitudes towards the leader, job satisfaction, job-related attitudes, justice, commitment, positive self-evaluation, and well-being.
 In addition, such corporate abusive supervision is positively associated with undesirable consequences such as follower resistance, turnover intention, counterproductive work behaviour, negative affectivity, and stress.

 In the education context, abusive supervision has been investigated in instructor–student relationships, and these studies found that such supervision is adversely related to anxiety and psychological well-being.